Stanford Text Technologies is directed by

 Elaine Treharne, Roberta Bowman Denning Professor of Humanities, Professor of English, and Robert K. Packard University Fellow in Undergraduate Education

-Stanford Text Technologies will focus on the technologies of TEXT in manuscript, print, and digital forms, including inscription, graffiti, books, documents and ephemera, oral narratives, and social media.
+Stanford Text Technologies focuses on the technologies of TEXT in manuscript, print, and digital forms, including inscription, tattoo, books, documents and ephemera, oral narratives, and social media.
 We investigate historic technologies alongside developments from c.1900 onwards, with a particular focus on today’s digital environment.
 We ask what patterns are common to the lives of all tools, substrates, writing systems, and forms of use; we develop computational tools and methods to investigate large datasets, like manuscripts' decorated initials; and we examine the human motivation to record and be remembered.

 Using different media, methods and tools, Stanford Text Technologies explores the disciplinary and social diversity of TEXT.
-This enterprise is a leader in this critical scholarship at the most important transformative moment in text technologies in the last five hundred years.
+This enterprise is a leader in critical scholarship at the most important transformative moment in text technologies in the last five hundred years.
 The technologies we investigate are from all areas of the world, and include Indigenous and Aboriginal modes of communication, and texts in all languages.

 Specialist projects of Text Technologies: